Svancara/FinDogAI/docs/prd.md

 Small entrepreneurs and craftsmen in Central Europe face a persistent profitability problem: accurately remembering and recording all costs, purchases, mileage, and work hours at day's end.
 This manual recall process creates revenue leakage (estimated 5-15% of billable costs go unrecorded), cognitive burden after long workdays, and safety concerns from attempting to type notes while driving.
 Current solutions—generic expense trackers, voice assistants, and job management software—fail to address the unique combination of needs: hands-free voice capture, offline-first reliability, domain-specific intent recognition for craftsman workflows, and job-specific cost allocation.

 FinDogAI combines voice-first interaction, offline-first Firebase/Firestore architecture, and AI-powered natural language understanding to create a hands-free assistant optimized for mobile craftsmen.
 The MVP focuses on two critical voice flows (Set Active Job + Start Journey with Odometer) to prove the value proposition.
-The solution leverages on-device keyword spotting for true hands-free operation, streaming speech-to-text with multilingual support, LLM-based intent recognition, and conversational TTS confirmation—all functioning fully offline with automatic sync when connectivity returns.
+The solution leverages on-device keyword spotting for true hands-free operation, streaming speech-to-text with multilingual support, LLM-based intent recognition, and conversational TTS confirmation—production voice flows require network STT/LLM/TTS; offline development uses mock providers; when offline in the field, voice interactions are disabled and the app operates without AI support via manual flows; on-device KWS and platform-native TTS may operate offline for availability notifications; automatic sync when connectivity returns.

 ### Change Log